Roger Bootle

 Economist & Finance Speaker

-His latest book, The Trouble with Europe analyses what has gone wrong with the EU and what needs to be done to put it right.
-This follows The Trouble with Markets, which analyses the deep causes of the recent financial crisis and discusses the threats to capitalism arising from it.
-Like his previous book, Money for Nothing, which correctly anticipated the financial crisis, it has been widely acclaimed.
-This followed the success of The Death of Inflation, published in 1996, which became a best-seller and was subsequently translated into nine languages.
-Roger is also joint author of the book Theory of Money and author of Index-Linked Gilts.
+Roger has written many articles and several books on monetary economics.
+His latest book is The AI Economy – Work, Wealth and Welfare in the Robot Age.
+This follows Making a Success of Brexit which analyses what has gone wrong with the EU and what needs to be done to put it right, and The Trouble with Markets, which analyses the deep causes of the Global Financial Crisis and discusses the threats to capitalism arising from it.
+Like his previous book, Money for Nothing, which correctly anticipated the financial crisis, they have been widely acclaimed.
+His earlier book, The Death of Inflation, published in 1996, became a best-seller and was subsequently translated into nine languages.
+Roger is also joint author of the book Theory of Money, and author of Index-Linked Gilts.

 SPEAKING TOPICS